mohcine-otmane/SFML-Networking/README.md

 # SFML Networking Project

-This project demonstrates a simple networking application using SFML.
-The project includes a server and a client, each implemented as separate executables.
-The server listens for incoming connections, while the client connects to the server and exchanges data.
+This project demonstrates SFML networking and integrates a GUI library.
+This project will ivolve into a full fledged communications system.

 ## Table of Contents